A bill to implement the recommendations of the Federal Communications Commission report to the Congress regarding low-power FM service.

 Sponsor and status

-This bill was introduced on October 30, 2007, in a previous session of Congress, but was not enacted.
+This bill was introduced on February 8, 2005, in a previous session of Congress, but it did not receive a vote.

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.